The Wise Artist: What It Takes to Complete the Work

 Even after the practitioner comes to know something of the Secret Fire, he will fail in his “first career.”
 MB had decided to stop working with the material rather than attempt to refine his method further.
 That is when he reached out to Shimanishi Kaken in Japan.
 From the outside, that decision could have looked like a retreat.
 In reality, it was realignment: a willingness to accept that he had come close to the process described in the texts, but had not yet arrived at the true substance.

-I should say something here that I am not entirely comfortable saying, but I do think the path I have found myself on bears mentioning, because it now seems to me to echo, in its own much smaller way, the same pattern I have been tracing in the lives of Eudoxus, Shimanishi, and MB.
+I should say something here that I am not entirely comfortable saying, but I do think the path I have found myself on bears mentioning, because it now seems to me to repeat, in its own much smaller way, the same pattern I have been tracing in the lives of Eudoxus, Shimanishi, and MB.

 By the time I reached this chapter, I had spent nearly nine months almost entirely inside this work.
 What began as an intrigue with Shimanishi’s extract widened into a much larger journey through mineral science, water, agriculture, geology, and hydrology, and only then narrowed into alchemy, where the work became more demanding still—an extended cycle of reading, failed interpretations, returns to the same passages, and a kind of fixation on a single problem that did not release its hold.

 Yet, these nine months required an unprecedented amount of labor and concentration.
 Outside of seeing patients and trying to preserve time with my wife, I was almost continuously at my desk, reading, researching, writing, and returning to the same material.
-It was narrower, more isolating, and, in many ways, far more consuming than anything I had done before.
+It was narrower, more isolating, and, in many ways, far more consuming than anything I have done before.

 I am not claiming equivalence with Shimanishi, nor with the author of The Six Keys.
 But the path described in these texts—prolonged effort, isolation, and repeated failure before finally emerging—began to look like a requirement for the work itself.